Callidus2000/SecretManagement.NetwrixPasswordSecure/README.md

 <!-- ROADMAP -->
 ## Roadmap
 New features will be added if any of my scripts need it ;-)
+### v1 - Released
+- Get Access to stored secrets by best guess approach which data is stored where
+### v2 - Under development
+The vaults should be as customizable as the password storage.
+Therefor a system will be developed which allows the configuration of provided password forms and field associations.
+To keep the effort for team/company usage as low as possible it will be possible to distribute this mapping information e.g. by GPO and registry settings.

 The main focus of this module is to get access to our internal Password Servers.
 As the system is quite easy to customize (see [Internal Concepts](#internal-concepts)) I'd bet it might not be usable for your installation.
 If running into problems [open a new issue](https://github.com/Callidus2000/SecretManagement.NetwrixPasswordSecure/issues), I try to look into it.